hsdn/boss-skill-tester/Readme.md

 - Type `/8 summonskill + skill id` to make the monster do some attacks.
 - Type `/8 summon + hunting zone + template id` to spawn the monster.
 - Type `/8 selfabn + abnormal id` to apply an abnormality to you.

+---

+## Note
+- The commands should be written without the plus just an space between it.